 Closing & Energy of Gratitude Ceremony — w/ Shifu Loretta Wollering & Tai Chi Gala Staff

 A low-key, casual, but meditative way to close off the weekend’s energy.
+Both empowering and healing.
 Join Sf.
-Loretta in this interactive moment to silently offer our gratitude to the good that is in our mind, body and lif, and focusing on expanding the good that is present for us and others.
-Feel free to meditate, pray, contemplate, or just breathe, in a moment of goodness and circle of qi and light.
+Loretta in this interactive moment to silently offer our gratitude to the good that is in our mind, body and life, and focusing on expanding the good that is present for us and others.
+Feel free to meditate, pray, contemplate, or just breathe… in a moment of goodness, and circle of qi and light.
 Step into the center of the circle and absorb the positive and healing qi that is directed to you.
 A very metaphysical experience.
 Special “grounding” techniques will be shown that you can use, to center your energy thereafter and keep your spirit feeling strong as you depart this year’s amazing weekend.
 Manifest a beautiful remainder of the year for yourself.

 Dr. Painter’s Gathering of the Baguazhang Circle

 This 4-weekday workshop follows the Tai Chi Gala.
 Led by one of the world’s leading authorities of baguazhang (pa kua chang), Dr. John Painter.
 This powerful Chinese internal martial art, based on the 8 trigrams of the I-Ching, is known for its sophisticated spiraling martial applications.
 Read below what incredible treasures are in store for you…